Samagra-Development/Samagra-Website/src/pages/samagrax/index.md

     text: "2016: Laying the Foundation"
     subText: In the early months, SamagraX fostered a strong MVP culture, developing several prototypes for state governments.
-This included Meri Yojana, a scheme eligibility app in Haryana, and Samarth, an education transformation platform in Himachal Pradesh.
+This included Meri Yojana, a scheme eligibility app in Haryana, and an education transformation platform in Himachal Pradesh for the Samarth Program.
 During this phase, we realized the importance of understanding the factors that affect how these products are implemented within the governance ecosystem.
   - image: /img/journey2.jpeg
     text: "2017-18: Creating Initial Impact"
     subText: In this phase, SamagraX began implementing large-scale tech projects